bytefish/bytefish.de/blog/dgraph.md

 > * A suite of command-line and GUI tools for working with RDF under Windows
 > * Free (as in beer) and Open Source (as in freedom) under a permissive MIT license

 While very advanced and complete, I need [dotNetRDF] primarly for writing RDF data.
 In my article on Apache Jena I have already created a RDF dataset for Aviation data.
-The idea was to simply use this RDF dataset for my Dgraph experiments (as is).
-But getting the data into a shape I am happy with... turned out to be a bit of a fight with [dotNetRDF].
+The idea was to use the same RDF dataset.

+#### RDF Types ####

 Dgraph supports the following set of RDF types:

 * [https://docs.dgraph.io/mutations/#language-and-rdf-types](https://docs.dgraph.io/mutations/#language-and-rdf-types)

-So for the RDF data I removed all occurences of ``xs:durations``, and turned them into ``xs:dateTime``.
+So for the RDF data I removed all occurences of ``xs:durations``, and turned the values into ``xs:dateTime``.

 #### Predicates and URIs ####